Seems like the bureaucracy runs the show

 Just reflecting.
-Reflecting on my discussion – dialog with one newly elected council member.
+Reflecting on my discussion — dialog with one newly elected council member in St. Helena.

 My conclusion, as it is proven through the past years — decades -- that our dysfunctional, ineffective city government is unable to function as it should.
 The system urgently needs the force of energy, creativity, resources, and full attention and awareness of the community.
 A force that represents our community’s need and values to accomplish all that come to a critical point.